Shilin-Yuan/Shilin-Yuan.github.io/_pages/research.md

 <details open>
   <summary> <strong>Research Context & Motivation:</strong> </summary>
   Many Markov decision processes are shown to have structured optimal policies or near-optimal low-dimensional heuristics as discussed above.
-However, existing studies mainly show the (near) optimal policy falls into certain policy families, but do not give algorithmic methods to search for the best one.
+However, existing studies mainly show that the (near) optimal policy falls into certain policy families, but do not give algorithmic methods to search for the best one.
 In this direction, we investigate how to design new algorithms for optimizing structured policies for Markov decision processes.
 For example, base-stock policies and constant order policies in inventory control.
 We also try to provide new insights into classical data-driven methods, such as Stochastic Gradient Descent (SGD) and Sample Average Approximation (SAA).
 </details>

 <details open>